creationrose/wikipages/README.md

 +++ If you are starting from scratch, we first run: ```rails new folder_name -d postgresql -T ```

--d tells it to us postgres for the database.
+-d specifies postgres for the database.
 You can easily replace that with ```-d mysql ```

 -T is to supposed to tell it not to use Rails default testing tools.
-You can leave it out.
+You can leave it out if you want.

 +++ Fix up all files, database.yml, Rakefile,  Gemfile to whatever you want.
 Then run ```bundle update.```